zmsunnyday/ngraph/doc/sphinx/source/glossary.rst

    function graph

-      For backend users, the function graph represents an ``op``'s parameters and results; it may contain the functional operations of one or more subgraphs comprising the graph.
+      The function graph contains an ``op``'s parameters and results.
+      It represents the functional operations of one or more subgraphs that comprise the graph.

-   fusing
+   fusion

-      The combining, merging, collapsing, or refactoring of a graph's functional operations (``ops``) into one or more of nGraph's core ops.
+      Fusion is the fusing, combining, merging, collapsing, or refactoring of a graph's functional operations (``ops``) into one or more of nGraph's core ops.

-   node

-      A node is where
+   identity element

+      When any element from the function graph is multiplied by an identity element, that element is equal to itself.

+   model description

+      A description of a program's fundamental operations that are used by a framework to generate inputs for computation.

    op

-      An op represents an operation.
+      An ``op`` represents an operation.
 Ops are stateless and have zero or more inputs and zero or more outputs.
 Some ops have additional constant attributes.
 Every output of an op corresponds to a tensor and has an element type and a shape.
 The element types and shapes of the outputs of an op are determined by the inputs and attributes of the op.

    parameter